AlexGaillard/MVP---quizNessTime/README.md

 # quizNessTime

-A multiplayer quiz game built with React and Socket.io
+A multiplayer quiz game built with React, Node.js and Socket.io